hashicorp/learn-terraform-cdktf-applications/README.md

     npm run test:watch
     ```

-    (Open a new tab).
+    (Open a new tab to run further commands).

 1. Now, `nginx:latest` is runnning in your deployment, but it isn't available.
    Add a kubernetes `Service` to do so.
 In
    `app/constructs/kubernetes-web-app.ts`.

-   Add interface for our service.
+   Add interface for service.

     ```typescript
     export interface KubernetesNodePortServiceConfig {
       readonly port: number;
       readonly appName: string;
+      readonly environment: string;
     };
     ```